ystia/yorc/doc/infrastructures.rst

 Future work
 ~~~~~~~~~~~

-The following features are planned to be supported in a next release:
+The following feature is planned to be supported in a next release:

-  * `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/`_ to deploy containers
+  * `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`_ to deploy containers

 .. _yorc_infras_aws_section: